 How can I manually validate or override an incorrect validation?

-How to validate bad addresses in bulk
+How to correct invalid addresses in bulk

 Under the orders list, click see bad addresses under the yellow banner if available.

 Help!
 Some of my addresses are being incorrectly marked as invalid, what do I do?

 As bulk mailers, both you and SKULabs have a duty not to inject mail into the USPS mail stream that will arrive at inactive or full mailboxes.
 So, if you ever come across even a *single* address that has an issue please let us know so it can be corrected.

 As soon as you run into this, paste an order number into chat and we'll begin the following process, 7 days a week:

 We review the response from the Validation API providers and cross-check the validation responses.

 We make any adjustments to our algorithms that handle these responses, last updated November 2020 but we're always on alert.